 HPV vaccination for boys is not included in the NCIS.
 Based on the recommendations by the Expert Committee on Immunisation (ECI), HPV vaccination is recommended only for females aged nine to 26 years old under the NCIS/NAIS.
 It is advisable to speak to your doctor to find out more about the benefits and limitations of vaccinating your son against HPV.

 Female Singapore Citizens (SCs) and Permanent Residents (PRs) who fall within the recommended age group for HPV vaccination will be able to enjoy subsidies and use MediSave for Cervarix.
-The HPV vaccine eligible for subsidy and MediSave use was selected while taking into consideration factors such as the local disease burden, vaccine safety, clinical efficacy and cost-effectiveness of the vaccines.
+The HPV vaccine eligible for a subsidy and MediSave use was selected while taking into consideration factors such as the local disease burden, vaccine safety, clinical efficacy and cost-effectiveness of the vaccines.

 Please refer to the table below on the subsidies available, MediSave use and additional discounts provided by Temasek Foundation.